Intelligent adiabatic system

 - PADS system: this is by far the best adiabatic system in terms of performance.
 In this system, the water passes through and wets a plastic or cellulose panel fixed on the inlet side of the ventilated machine.
 The air sucked in by the ventilated machine passes through the panel and absorbs the moisture of the water, lowering the temperature.
 PADS systems can humidify the air up to 94-96%, decreasing air temperature by 9 °C. Moreover, since the water does not come into contact with the finned block, the latter does need any surface treatment and the system can operate for up to 8000 hours per year.
 The PADS system has one major limitation, however.
 Under the normal working conditions of a ventilated machine, there are room temperature and humidity conditions that do not require the use of an adiabatic panel or make it efficient.
 Indeed, under certain conditions, the system prevents the passage of water.
 Under these conditions, however, the fan loses load capacity unnecessarily because the panel, even though it is not sprayed with water, hinders the passage of the air intake.
 As a result, the fan becomes less efficient because it must consume more energy to guarantee the same capacity.
 To achieve a perfect system, you would have to remove the adiabatic panel whenever conditions dictated that it was not needed.

-In the INTELLIBATIC system, the adiabatic panels, when they are not needed, open automatically, controlled by the electrical panel, thus allowing the device to reconfigure itself to dry conditions as efficiently as possible.
+In the INTELLIBATIC system, the adiabatic pads, when they are not needed, open automatically, controlled by the electrical panel, thus allowing the device to reconfigure itself to dry conditions as efficiently as possible.
 For this reason, the INTELLIBATIC system is overall the most efficient adiabatic system: it “independently decides” the most efficient configuration based on the actual environmental conditions.
 Thanks to the recirculation system, the INTELLIBATIC system also limits water consumption to evaporation, so the water consumed is only what is transferred to the air to lower the temperature.